Bob Collins (broadcaster)

-Bob Collins (February 28, 1942 – February 8, 2000) was a morning DJ on WGN-720AM radio in Chicago.
+Bob Collins (born Howard Wallace Lee; February 28, 1942 – February 8, 2000) was a morning DJ on WGN-720AM radio in Chicago.
 His show was the top-rated morning show for WGN and kept the station at the top of the ratings.
 His show featured various conversation as well as some music.
 He also made occasional appearances on WGN-TV, hosting specials such as the Auto Show.

 Early life and education

 Born Harold Wallace Lee and a native of Lakeland, Florida, Collins got his first job in radio at age 14.
 Known in his youth as "Buddy" Lee, he legally changed his name when his radio career began in the 1960s.

 Collins attended the University of Florida and worked for a radio station in Gainesville, Florida in the early 1960s.
 Ultimately, Collins earned a degree in journalism from Florida Southern College.

 Professional career

 Collins worked early in his career for a radio station in Tampa, Florida, at WKGN Knoxville, Tennessee and then took a job as a disk jockey in Milwaukee at WOKY and WRIT.
 In 1974, he joined WGN-AM.
 In July 1986, he succeeded the station's legendary and top-rated morning-drive host Wally Phillips.
 Collins would become Chicago's top-rated morning radio host until his death in 2000.

 His folksy style appealed to a great many people, as his ratings numbers indicated.
 He was affectionately known as "Uncle Bobby".

 He enjoyed flying his Zlin 242 L airplane, riding his Honda Gold Wing and the Chicago Cubs.